Should Your Business Accept Crypto in 2025? Here's What You Need to Know.

 Operational security: Two-person controls, transaction limits, and secure API keys are essential for merchant integrations.

-Because regulation is evolving, many companies adopt a hybrid approach: allow crypto payments but route settlement through a compliant PSP that handles KYC/AML and conversion.
+Because regulation is evolving, many companies adopt a hybrid approach: allowing crypto payments but routing settlement through a compliant PSP that handles KYC/AML and conversion.

 Define goals.
 Is this for cross-border sales, lower fees, or customer demand?

-Choose settlement option.
-Fiat auto-convert to avoid volatility, or stablecoin settlement for faster cashflow.
+Choose the settlement option.
+Fiat auto-convert to avoid volatility, or stablecoin settlement for faster cash flow.

 Start with a pilot.
-Enable ecommerce checkout plugin or hosted payment page, monitor volume and chargebacks, then expand to POS.
+Enable the e-commerce checkout plugin or hosted payment page, monitor volume and chargebacks, then expand to POS.

 Measure & iterate.
 Track sales lift, conversion, settlement timing, fees, and any support issues.
 Use findings to update your payments roadmap.